-W. George Allen’s trailblazing legacy as a champion of civil rights and education recently added an exciting new chapter at the Community Foundation of Broward.
+W. George Allen’s trailblazing legacy as a champion of civil rights and education is adding an exciting new chapter at the Community Foundation of Broward.

-Allen, who died in November, is a civil rights icon in Florida.
-In 1962 he became the first African-American to graduate from the University of Florida.
+Allen, who died in November 2019 , is a civil rights icon in Florida.
+In 1962 he became the first African American to graduate with a law degree from the University of Florida.
 And during his 50-year legal career, Allen led the lawsuits that resulted in desegregating public schools in Broward County and Hendry County.

-This month, Jonathan and Tim Allen followed their late father’s wishes with a $200,000 gift to the Community Foundation to create two scholarship funds – one in their father’s name and the other named for their mother, Enid.
+In September, Jonathan and Tim Allen followed their late father’s wishes with a $200,000 gift to the Community Foundation.
+The gift created two scholarship Funds – one named for George and the other named for his wife, Enid.

 - The W. George Allen Scholarship Fund will provide annual scholarships to African-American high school graduates from Broward and from the Crooms Academy high school in Sanford, Fla. – where Allen was born – to obtain a degree from a Florida College/University, with preference given to students attending Florida A&M University.